dasabir/CS29006_SW_Lab_Spr2023/Python_DS_Assignment_Question_02/README.md

 <b>Fig. (c)</b>.
 Rotate Operation. </p>
 &nbsp;

 d) `rescale.py`: This file takes an image as input and rescales it based on the provided arguments.
-Declare a class `RotateImage()` for performing the operation.
+Declare a class `RescaleImage()` for performing the operation.

 &nbsp;
 <p align="center">